Zenux-Studios/Git_Code/Readme.md

-# Smart Chrome Extension: Seamless Web to Workspace Integration
+# Git Code: Seamless Web to Workspace Integration

 ## Introduction
 This Chrome extension enables you to bridge the gap between the web and your development workspace effortlessly.
 With a single click, you can download any Git repository to your local directory and instantly open it in VS Code.
 From browsing repositories to building projects, this extension provides a streamlined workflow, saving time and enhancing productivity.